VITAE

 There are no faces.
 None are needed.
 The natural representation of this tiny snippet of a moment is enough to light the imagination and evoke the entire scenario according to our own conjectures and preconceived notions.

-Therein lies Arnold’s gift, to imply a fuller story by rendering a tiny part of it.
-Hence, "Jeans, Lace, Dior," a collage of oil and mixed media non a large wooden disk, depicts the bride in an elegant white gown - her groom and possibly his best man slightly behind and beside her in full regalia - hints of the live that preceded the wedding day.
+Therein lies Arnold's gift, to imply a fuller story by rendering a tiny part of it.
+Hence, "Jeans, Lace, Dior," a collage of oil and mixed media on a large wooden disk, depicts the bride in an elegant white gown - her groom and possibly his best man slightly behind and beside her in full regalia - hints of the life that preceded the wedding day.
 Barely discernible, collaged in the swirling edges of the skirt, are a necktie, pieces of tissue and wallpaper, textured fabric, grains of sand and even the inner security foil of a peanut butter jar.
 More apparent are a pair of patched denim cutoffs along with a piece of delicate lace.
-A man’s arm caught mid-motion, the contrasting sweeps of brush strokes and the flow of the lower part of bridal gown fill the piece with energy and swish the viewer into the momentum of the moment.
+A man's arm caught mid-motion, the contrasting sweeps of brush strokes and the flow of the lower part of bridal gown fill the piece with energy and swish the viewer into the momentum of the moment.

-Particularly enchanting are the oils done on rejected crowns of chair backs that were given to Arnold by the Bradco Chair company in Lisbon Falls.
-(He used to draw the workers) In " The Anniversary," several are joined to form a circular piece that curls around a wall.
+Particularly enchanting are the oils done on rejected crowns of chair backs that were given to Arnold by the Bradco Chair Company in Lisbon Falls.
+(He used to draw the workers) In "The Anniversary" several are joined to form a circular piece that curls around a wall.
 Painted figures twirl and whirl around the dance floor on both the inside and outside of the curl.
-The curved crowns seem to add rhythm and movement to Arnold’s painted narratives.
+The curved crowns seem to add rhythm and movement to Arnold's painted narratives.

-"Traffic I" and "Traffic II" also painted on crowns, capture pedestrians caught on a curb, stilled by a traffic light.
-There is a jaunty sway to the women’s bronzed bare shoulders painted on the curve.
-The white Strapless dresses dazzle in the coppery hues that evoke the heat of a summer’s day.
+"Traffic I" and "Traffic II", also painted on crowns, capture pedestrians caught on a curb, stilled by a traffic light.
+There is a jaunty sway to the women's bronzed bare shoulders painted on the curve.
+The white Strapless dresses dazzle in the coppery hues that evoke the heat of a summer's day.

 What makes Arnold’s work so strong is that underlying his narratives is a commentary on the lives we lead, a feeling that there are rich complex lives behind the images.